Functional Information Decomposition: A First-Principles Approach to Analyzing Functional Relationships: FID examples using incomplete functions

-In figure~\ref{fig:gene_data}, we decompose a function indicated from data collected from the XXX database to assess how each gene contributes to a cancer prediction.
-The data in its current form was provided by the Adami lab, which performed preprocessing to identify genes with high mutual information relative to the target and to convert the raw data into binary values.
-We assess the seven genes with the highest mutual entropy.
-Even with the preprocessing, there are $2^7$ possible input patterns.
-The data indicated that there were no probabilistic solutions.
+We evaluated the seven genes with the highest mutual information with the class variable.
+Even after preprocessing, there are $2^7$ possible deterministic input patterns.
+The observed data (536 records of the state of 7 genes as on/off, and the IC50 of drug resistance converted to a binary variable via $Z$ transformation) represent deterministic input–output pairs.
 Within the data, all but four input patterns were present.
 To generate the point clouds, 400,016 samples were assessed.
 Sixteen samples were the complete set of deterministic solutions.
-The remaining samples were probabilistic solutions generated using Dirichlet sampling of the 16-dimensional space, with 100,000 samples at each of four different Dirichlet alpha values (representing more deterministic in red, using low alpha to more probabilistic in green, using high alpha).
+The remaining samples were probabilistic solutions generated using Dirichlet sampling of the 16-dimensional space, with 100,000 samples at each of four different Dirichlet alpha values.
+Green points correspond to more deterministic completions generated with low Dirichlet alpha, while red points correspond to more probabilistic completions generated with high alpha.
 Each plot displays a distinct projection of a high-dimensional manifold, offering insight not only into the bounds on the space of solutions but also into its topology.
 The third column shows loss, indicating how much total predictive power is dependent on each gene, while the first two columns decompose this loss into independent and solo-synergy terms.
-With these results, the real structure in the data can be asserted, allowing for choices with full knowledge of the set of possibilities.
+While numerical ranges could be tabulated, the visualization conveys the structure of the data far more effectively, capturing relationships that scalar summaries cannot.
+These results delineate the range of information architectures consistent with the observed data, enabling principled inferences about genetic contribution and dependence while maintaining explicit awareness of uncertainty.